 The information in your credit report has a significant impact on your life.
 It affects your ability to get approved for credit cards and loans, including a mortgage and auto loan.
 It's important to make sure that your credit report contains only accurate and current information.

-You should check your credit report a minimum of once a year to verify the information in it.
+You should check your credit report a minimum of once per year to verify the information in it.
 If you find errors, you have the right to dispute them with the credit bureau.

-No worries if you're not quite sure the best way to phrase a credit report dispute letter.
+Don't worry if you're not quite sure about the best way to phrase a credit report dispute letter.
 We've included a sample credit report dispute letter that you can send to credit bureaus.
-Use this letter to request an update to or removal of inaccurate information on your credit report.
+Use it to request an update to, or removal of, inaccurate information on your credit report.

 Be sure to customize the letter for your unique situation by replacing the bold statements with your information.

 Sample Credit Report Dispute Letter

 Your Address, City, State, Zip Code